aelbore/loopback-model-binder/README.md

 # loopback-model-bider
-Loopback Model Binder for ES6 classes
+Loopback Model Binder for ES6

+* Helps to write clean code.
+* Developer can focus on application logic.
+* Can use ES5 or ES6 code.

 ## Usage